yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

   Rationale: TLS 1.3 is a major overhaul to the protocol and resolves many of the security issues with TLS 1.2.
 To the extent that an implementation supports TLS 1.2 (even if it defaults to TLS 1.3), it MUST follow the recommendations regarding TLS 1.2 specified in this document.

-* New protocol designs that embed TLS mechanisms SHOULD use only TLS 1.3 and SHOULD NOT use TLS 1.2; for instance, QUIC {{RFC9001}}) took this approach.
-As a result, implementations of such newly-developed protocols SHOULD support TLS 1.3 only with no negotiation of earlier versions.
+* New protocol designs that embed TLS mechanisms SHOULD use only TLS 1.3 and SHOULD NOT use TLS 1.2; for instance, QUIC {{RFC9001}}) took this approach by using the TLS handshake protocol with a different record layer.
+As a result, implementations of such newly-developed protocols SHOULD support TLS 1.3 only with no negotiation of TLS 1.2.

   Rationale: secure deployment of TLS 1.3 is significantly easier and less error-prone than secure deployment of TLS 1.2.